arenagroove/prompt-driven-ai-assistants/README.md

 - 📎 Content creation strategy
 - 🛠 GPT configuration logic

-You can fork this structure to build:
+Use this structure to build:
 - Copywriting assistants
 - Interview simulators
 - Research companions
 - Strategy planners
-...or any role-based GPT variant.
+...or any role-based GPT variant

 ---